What is Phonemic Awareness?

 Words and Sentences: To develop the child’s awareness that language is made up of strings of words.

 - Add A Sound (Synthesis) to introduce the child to synthesize words from their separate phonemes.
-To Add a Sound, explain that if we put a sound at the beginning of a word, we can have a new word, as in “ox,” add /f/, “at” add /c/.
+To Add a Sound, explain that if we put a sound at the beginning of a word, we can have a new word, as in ox, add /f/, now we have fox.
+At add /c/, now we had cat.
 So, say a vowel with consonant and have the child add a sound.

-- Different Words, Same Final Phoneme ~ gather objects in your house, and ask the child which 2 end with the same sound, or even say a word such as “fork,” and ask the child to find something in the room that ends with the same sound.
+- Different Words, Same Final Phoneme: Gather objects in your house, and ask the child which 2 objects end with the same sound, or even say a word such as fork, and ask the child to find something in the room that ends with the same sound.
+Cake ends like fork.

 - What Is Missing?
-Say 2 words and ask the child what sound was taken away, such as rice/ice, same/aim, thick/ick.
+Say 2 words and ask the child what sound was taken away, such as rice/ice ( the r sound is missing), same/aim (s sound), thick/ick (th sound), or do this in reverse ~ what sound was added?

 - Create story names and a story for a character such as Robert the Running Rabbit.
 This is a form of alliteration.

-- Blend onset and rimes such as g/ame, n/ight, tr/uck.
-(The onset is beginning letter sound or blend, the rime comes after.)
+- Blend onset and rimes such as g-ame is game, n-ight is night, tr-uck is truck.
+(The onset is beginning letter sound or blend, the rime is the string of letters that comes after.)
 Have the child segment the onset and rime on own.
-See my Rime page:
+See my rime page:

-- Sounds In Words ~ You can use 3 different colored crayons for this activity.
-Each color represents one sound.
-For example, on the word “rice,” the child may represent /r/ with green, /i/ with yellow, and /s/ (the actual “ce” in the word sounds like /s/) with blue.
-When the green crayon is taken away, it becomes /i/ /s/ ~ “ice” a whole new word.
-It is important for the child to segment words into their phonemes.
+- Sounds In Words: You can use 4 different colored blocks for this activity ~ green, yellow, blue, orange.
+Each color represents one sound, but not a particular sound.
+For example, on the word rice, the child may represent /r/ with a green block, /i/ with a yellow block, and /s/ (the actual ce in the word sounds like /s/) with a blue block.
+When the green block is taken away, it becomes /i/ /s/ ~ ice, a whole new word.
+It is important for your child to segment words into their phonemes.
+Ask your child to change rice to mice.
+Your child should swap out the green /r/ sound with a different color ~ perhaps orange, for /m/.
+To change mice to mitt, the blue block is slid out, and the green block can now represent /t/.

 Awareness of Syllables: To develop the ability to analyze words into separate syllables and to develop the ability to synthesize words from a string of separate syllables.